valueflows/valueflows/mkdocs/docs/concepts/actions.md

 **produce** - A new resource is created in the process, or an addition to an existing stock resource of the same type is incremented.  `produce` is used in manufacturing of goods, but also in any kind of creation of a material or digital or energy resource.

-**consume** - Most often, an ingredient or component is transformed  into the output(s) of the process.
+**consume** - Most often, an input ingredient or component is transformed  into the output(s) of the process.
 Or the input resource can be just used up during the process, like energy.
 After the process the specified quantity of the consumed input is gone.

 **use** - Most often `use` is employed for equipment or tools that are used in a process, but not consumed.
 After the process, the piece of equipment of tool still exists, but during the process, it is unavailable.
 The unavailability can be useful to know if the resource must be scheduled, or if one needs to know how much the resource is used.

 **cite** - `cite` is used when a resource is input to a process, but is neither used nor consumed, and remains available during the process.
-Examples are a design file or a scientific paper, any digital knowledge, which is cited so that the agent(s) responsible for the resource receive credit.
+Examples are a design file or a scientific paper, any documented knowledge, which is cited so that the agent(s) responsible for the resource receive credit.

 **work** - `work` refers to labor applied to a process.
 There is generally no identifiable resource involved, only the provider agent.
 In this case, the type of work or skill involved can be identified by a resource specification.
 A possible exception would be if the agent's work schedule is kept on a calendar, representing when the specific agent is available to work.